jgdef/mongo-follower/README.md

 # Mongo Follower

-A simple, robust and flexible interface for streaming data out of MongoDB.
+A simple, robust and flexible interface for streaming document events out of MongoDB.

 ## Key features
 * **Resumable**.
 An oplog timestamp is maintained which allows for restarting `MongoFollower` to resume processing.
 The timestamp can be configured with: